 51 Mannakee St | Rockville | MD 20850 | Ph: (240) 567-5000

 7932 Opossumtown Pike | Frederick | Maryland 2170 | Ph: (301) 846.2522

 The totally revised GED test has a scoring system that required you to score at least 150 points on each subtest (module).
-This minimally required level was set too high, though, and in early 2016, the passing score was brought down to 145 points.
+This minimally required level was set too high, though, and the passing score was brought down to 145 points.

 You will need to score at least 580 points on the entire GED battery and averaging is not possible.
 The score is measured on a scale that goes from 100 to 200.
 The passing score is 145-164 (high school equivalency); college-ready score is 165-174; college ready + credit score is 175-200.

 You may also be interested to check out this page that comes with links to all available GED programs, prep locations, and testing centers in America.

 In Maryland, you must be at least 18 years of age, not already hold a secondary degree, not be enrolled in another school program, and you are required to bring proper identification.
 Younger students (16 or 17) may also take the tests, but they must meet specific criteria.
 To see if you are eligible for the fully computerized GED exam, go to GED testing in Maryland.

 They must have a withdrawal declaration from their former school and be able to present an employer’s confirmation that they need a GED for a certain job or a statement from an institute of higher education declaring that they need a GED or a letter from a U.S. Armed Services branch that states that they need their GED for induction.
 For details, please contact a GED testing site near you.